Quick Start

 For React applications, you can use selectors to prevent unnecessary re-renders:

-import { useQuantaStore } from '@quantajs/react';
+import { useStore, useQuantaStore } from '@quantajs/react';

 function CounterDisplay() {

-// Only re-render when count changes
+// Using useStore with selector (only re-render when count changes)

 const count = useQuantaStore(counterStore, store => store.count);